-What better way is there to spend my time as a newly-wed than talking about divorce?
+What better way is there to spend my time as a newlywed than talking about divorce?
 During the months leading up to my nuptials, my husband and I enrolled in a pre-marital counseling course.
 The course included eight couples to one counselor and a broad discussion on how to build and maintain a successful marriage.
-In sum, we were taught that there are three pillars of marriage: intimacy, commitment and passion.
-Each pillar was a lesson in the course and at the end of each lesson, we reviewed behaviors of married couples that were likely to bring down that respective pillar and trigger a divorce.
-In other words, Aif you do not want to end up divorced like these people, do not adopt these [email protected] Message received.
+In sum, we were taught that there are three pillars of marriage: intimacy, commitment, and passion.
+Each pillar was a lesson in the course and at the end of each lesson, we reviewed the behaviors of married couples that were likely to bring down each respective pillar and trigger a divorce.
+In other words, if you do not want to end up divorced like these people, do not adopt these behaviors.

 Whether you are on the fence about your marriage or beyond the point of no return, it is a great idea to consult with a family law and divorce attorney.
 We are here to help you assess your options.